wirespecter/reana-workflow-engine-serial/docs/userguide.rst

             commands:
             - bash myanalysis.sh

-and we write in the inputs section that we are using ``myanalysis.sh`` as an input file, so the finished reana.yaml is the following:
+and you write in the inputs section that you are using ``myanalysis.sh`` as an input file, so the finished ``reana.yaml`` is the following:

 .. code-block:: yaml